kkahol-toronto/diabetes-meal-plan-generator/README.md

 ### 🏥 Health Management
 - **👤 Comprehensive User Profiles** - Detailed health information and dietary preferences
+  - **🔧 Enhanced "Other" Options** - Add custom entries for all profile sections with visual feedback
+  - **💾 Smart Data Management** - Custom entries are preserved and easily manageable
+  - **⌨️ Keyboard Shortcuts** - Press Enter to quickly add custom values
+  - **🏷️ Visual Feedback** - See your custom entries as deletable chips immediately
 - **📊 Consumption Tracking** - Upload food images for AI-powered nutrition analysis
 - **📈 Analytics Dashboard** - Track macronutrient intake and dietary patterns
 - **🕐 Timezone-Aware Display** - Accurate timestamps for all your activities